Decaying Sensitivity of the Zero Solution for a Class of Nonlinear Optimal Control Problems: Introduction

 \section{Introduction}

-High-dimensional optimal control problems arise naturally in a wide range of applications, including large-scale networked systems, multi-agent coordination, traffic and energy systems, and distributed robotics.
-In such settings, the overall system consists of a large number of interacting subsystems or agents, and the resulting state space grows proportionally with the number of components.
+High-dimensional optimal control problems arise naturally in a wide range of applications, including large-scale networked systems, multi-agent coordination, traffic or energy systems, and distributed robotics.
+In such settings, the system consists of a large number of interacting subsystems or agents, and the resulting state space grows proportionally with the number of components.
 As a consequence, classical centralized solution approaches quickly become computationally infeasible, a phenomenon commonly referred to as the curse of dimensionality (\cite{Bellman1957}).

 To address this challenge, significant effort has been devoted to the development of decentralized and distributed control strategies.
 A key idea underlying these approaches is that, in many large-scale systems, interactions between subsystems exhibit a localized structure: individual agents are directly influenced only by a limited subset of other agents, for instance, through spatial proximity or network connections.
 Exploiting such locality properties is essential for reducing computational complexity and enabling scalable control designs.

-From a theoretical perspective, this raises the fundamental question of how perturbations or changes in the state of one subsystem affect the optimal behavior of other subsystems.
+This raises the fundamental question of how perturbations or changes in the state of one subsystem affect the optimal behavior of other subsystems.
 In particular, understanding the sensitivity of optimal trajectories and value functions with respect to localized perturbations is crucial for justifying decentralized approximations and localized solution methods.
 If the influence of a perturbation decays sufficiently fast with respect to an appropriate notion of distance between subsystems, then the global optimal control problem may be well approximated by considering only localized subproblems.